Texas Family Code Section 6 describes several grounds for divorce in Texas.

 Confinement in Mental Hospital.
 If your spouse has been confined in a mental institution for over three years AND there is good reason to believe that he or she will never truly recover from serious mental illness, then you can apply for a divorce under this ground.

 All of these grounds, other than insupportability, are considered "fault" grounds.
 That means that you're alleging that your spouse has done something wrong and that is the reason you want to end the marriage.
-In any divorce case where you make such an allegation, your spouse has the right to defend himself/herself in court.
+In any divorce case where you make such an allegation, your spouse has the right to defend himself/herself in court and challenge the truthfulness of your allegation.
 That could result in a contested trial.
 A contested trial usually means each spouse hires his/her own lawyer.
 That, of course, results in higher legal fees, and in most cases it is just not worth it.
 The vast majority of divorces in Texas are granted based on insupportability grounds because that allegation is least likely to increase emotional tensions between the husband and the wife and therefore is least likely to increase the possibility of an expensive and time consuming legal battle.

 It is important to realize that you do not have to work out all the details of the final decree before you file a divorce petition in Texas.
 You can file the divorce petition to start the 60 day clock and then work out all the details of the final decree while the 60 day minimum waiting period is underway.